oadultradeepfield/vidflex/README.md

    -decay-rate 0.05
    ```

-3. To generate benchmark results, use the precreated script files:
+3. To generate benchmark results, use the preconfigured script files:

    ```bash
    chmod +x benchmark.sh
    ./benchmark.sh
    ```

-   Check the results.csv file in the root directory for the benchmark results.
+   The benchmark results will be saved in the `results.csv` file located in the root directory.

-_Note: The static policy (fixed 720p/1 Mbps/30 fps) is automatically included in the benchmark for comparison._

 ## Future Roadmap